 A Policy-Based Approach

-On our website and our learning materials, we describe Nexus Lifecycle as a “Policy Engine.”
+On our website and our learning materials, we describe Sonatype Lifecycle as a “Policy Engine.”
 Let’s talk about what a policy is and how Lifecycle turns them into powerful tools.

 By default, Lifecycle comes with a set of reference policies designed to meet most customers' governance requirements.
 The reference policies act as a base template for organizations and can be customized to meet your specific needs.
 These reference policies let teams begin managing components with Lifecycle before determining exactly how their specific organization wants to govern components.